Acute Abdominal Pain in Adults

 • Beware ‘gastroenteritis’ masking or developing into an acute appendicitis.
 Make arrangements for follow-up and emphasise that constant pain needs urgent review

-• Beware the elderly patient with an irregular pulse: mesenteric infarction causes severe pain but few signs
+• Beware the elderly patient with an irregular pulse: Mesenteric infarction causes severe pain but few signs

 • Don’t forget to examine the hernial orifices, especially if obstruction is a possibility.